bdwolfe/eflomal-fork/README.md

 	python -m pip install .

+For newer Ubuntu distributions, add --break-system-packages at the end of the pip command.

 If you want to compile and install only the C binary, run:

     make -C src